FUEL4EP/oekoFEN_Spy_for_oekoFEN_Smart_XS_pellets_heating/README.md

 ## Freeze of Raspberry Pi due to a buggy Grafana upgrade

-- some grafana updates are causing a freeze of the Raspberry Pi, e.g. Grafana 10.2.0
+- some grafana updates are causing a freeze of the Raspberry Pi
 - in this case, restart the Raspberry Pi with a power cycle and login by ssh
 - then dowwngrade to a working grafana version, e.g. by

 > sudo apt install grafana=10.0.3

+## publish measurement data to a MQTT broker

+- on request, a python script for publishing a selection of measurement data to a MQTT broker can be provided
+- please rise a Github issue, if you have interest to get the script

 ## Some recommendations for settings of the Oekofen Smart XS pellets heating
 - the initial settings of my freshly installed Oekofen Smart XS pellets heating resulted in too many unnecessary ignitions